clubdrop/documentation/docs/intro.md

 - **Dropkits** - creat the custom contracts of your web3 functionality.

-- **Dashboards** - manage your club campaigns, contracts setting, team permissions, revenue streams, and data analytics.
+- **Dashboards** - manage your club campaigns, contracts setting, team permissions, revenue streams, and on-chain analysis.

 ## Get started